davidpfister/evaluate.f/README.md

 I came across George's code while working on [benchmark.f](https://github.com/davidpfister/benchmark.f).
 I created an example which contains all the equation parsers I could find and I was impressed by the performances of the present code.
 I decided to give it a bit more visibility by creating this repo and started to work on some modernization.
-It is now up-to-date, fully explicit, and fpm-compatible.
+It is now up-to-date, fully type-explicit, and fpm-compatible.

 The strings expressions can contain numbers (e.g., `1.5` or `1.5e6`), previously defined parameters (like `a`,`b`, `c` above), arithmetic operators (`+`,`-`,`*`,`/`,`^`, `**`), and any of